-REGULATIONS ON TOTAL NUMBER/AMOUNT OF IMPORTED VEHICLES IN ECUADOR
+4. ECUADOR - REGULATIONS ON TOTAL NUMBER/AMOUNT OF IMPORTED VEHICLES

 The Ecuadorian government made an announcement in June 2012 that it would reduce the total number and amount of imported finished vehicles in 2012 by 30% from the actual figures in 2010 and would implement this measure until December 31, 2014 (the measure would also apply to finished vehicles in 2013 and 2014).
-Furthermore, the Ecuadorian government issued a decision on December 29, 2014 to strengthen the temporary measure of quantitative restrictions on the number of imported vehicles (a reduction of 40% from the actual imported number/amount in 2013 for finished vehicles, and 20% for CKD ( exported in the form of individual parts) for assembly) and extend the measure until December 31, 2015.
+Furthermore, the Ecuadorian government issued a decision on December 29, 2014 to strengthen the temporary measure of quantitative restrictions on the number of imported vehicles (a reduction of 40% from the actual imported number/amount in 2013 for finished vehicles, and 20% for CKD (exported in the form of individual parts) for assembly) and extend the measure until December 31, 2015.
+Moreover, in January 2016, the Ecuadorian government partly strengthened the measure and extended its application until December 31 of the same year.

-The regulations on total number/amount of imported vehicles implemented by the Ecuadorian government violates GATT Article XI:1, which prohibits import restrictions in principle.
+The regulations on total number/amount of imported vehicles implemented by the Ecuadorian government violates GATT Article XI: 1, which prohibits import restrictions in principle.